Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Pattern 3: The Technology That Doesn't Work

-The AI tools promised in the pitch don't deliver in practice.
+AI tools promised in the pitch don't deliver in practice.
 Automation fails.
 Integrations break.
 Staff spend more time fighting the technology than using it.
+This is the clearest sign that your wealth preservation strategy during the transition was misaligned with reality—when technology ROI assumptions collapse, earnout targets become increasingly difficult to achieve through your own execution.

 Observable warning signs: